Reg Taylor’s Garden Centre

 Initially Richard would fill up a large barrow with plants and nursery stock and position this just by the gates to the nursery.
 The first day saw taking of a rather small amount of only 4 shillings and 6 pence!
 Undeterred he filled the barrow every day with top quality plants from the nursery, which by this time was also supplying many of the new garden centres springing up in the country.
 Within time word spread about the quality, and it wasn’t long before people began asking Richard for a greater variety and more choice than he could fit onto a barrow.
 It soon become obvious that it was going to be easier to open up various parts of the nursery and soon people also began to ask for sundry items too.
 In time, more land was purchased and by the time the Central market was moved Reg Taylor’s had become established as an exceptionally good garden centre, alongside the nursery business at Hill Farm.

-Mark continues to maintain the site, as well as working in the retail side of the business, and his wife Dawn is actively involved in the restaurant.
-Paul Taylor joined the business in 1985.
-His eye for detail, along with his creativity, has resulted in the magnificent standard of how all products and wares are displayed.
+Mark continues to maintain the site, as well as working in the retail side of the business.
+Paul Taylor joined the business in 1985, his eye for detail, along with his creativity, has resulted in the magnificent standard of how all products and wares are displayed.
 Together with his wife Cadien, he creates wonderful seasonal retail theatre with breathtaking displays of silk flowers, housewares and giftware items to enhance every room in the house.
 Their displays are unequalled in their brilliance anywhere!
+Helen Barry (nee Taylor) joined the business in 1990 and deals with all the behind the scenes details of the business and the finance department.
+We are very lucky that Helen’s son George Barry, after working with us Part-Time whilst studying, decided to join us on a Full-Time basis and is involved both in the retail and finance side of the business.

-Richard has overseen a massive development and growth of the business over the last 40 years, in particular aided by his sons and their wives, his daughter and naturally enough his wife.
+Richard has overseen a massive development and growth of the business over the last 40 years, in particular aided by his wife, his sons & daughter and also his grandson.
 All the family work in the business each and every day and are ready to serve you, their precious customer, in any way they can.
 Every year brings new additional lines and displays, new plant types and events for you to enjoy,

 Reg Taylor’s is and always will be at the leading edge of presentational standards and visual delight.
 It is now a desired destination, where all your senses can be rewarded fully.
 Born from a dream, working with nature and nurturing excellence Reg Taylor’s always will be so much more than a first class garden centre and nursery.
 It’s a total experience to awaken every sense.
 It always was, it is today and is certain to be in the future.